muso31/Helixbase/README.md

 AppVeyor:

-* An example appveyor.xml is included which builds, tests, and packages the solution.
+* An example [azureappveyor.xml](https://github.com/muso31/Helixbase/blob/master/azureappveyor.xml) is included which builds, tests, and packages the solution.

 ## Legacy Versions
 Legacy versions of Helix Base which are no longer updated or maintained can be found below: